Restream/reindexer/cpp_src/core/payload/readme.md

 - *Non Shared*: data struct is exclusively owning by `PayloadValue`
 - *Shared*: data struct is shared with other `PayloadValue`

 `PayloadValue` does not allow modifications in shared state.
-Before any modification, code MUST create copy by calling `PayloadValue::AllocOrClone ()`.
+Before any modification, code MUST create copy by calling `PayloadValue::Clone ()`.
-`AllocOrClone` will check state and if neccesary allocates new struct or creates exclusive copy.
+`Clone` will check state and if neccesary allocates new struct or creates exclusive copy.

 `PayloadValue` does not owning it's strings by default.
 To control ownership of strings there are 2 methods `PayloadIface::AddRefStrings ()` and `PayloadIface::ReleaseStrings ()`.